Dowell-Lab/mumerge/README.rst

 Demo
 ----
-The additional help menu (``mumerge -H``) also contains information on a mumerge demo included with the package.
+The additional help menu (``mumerge -H``) also contains information on a muMerge demo included with the package.
 The menu will specify where the demo files are located (install location depends on the platform) and how to run them.
-The demo consists of an input mumerge file which references two short bedfiles (``a.bed`` and ``b.bed``) that are located in the same directory.
+The demo consists of an input muMerge file which references two short bedfiles (``a.bed`` and ``b.bed``) that are located in the same directory.
 Running the demo (replace ``<fullpath>`` with the path to the input file which depends on where you installed it):

 ::